-

 A range of potential upgrades are being considered for Harry Patterson Park, and the City is seeking input from the local community to help shape the future of this much-loved neighbourhood space.

 The park currently features a playground and basketball hoop and is used for recreation and informal gatherings.
-While a full master planning process is not proposed, the playground is due for renewal and there is an opportunity to explore broader park improvements.
-These may include options for the existing basketball half-court (such as whether it should be retained or removed), improved seating, additional tree planting, and better pathways.
+While a full master planning process is not proposed, the playground is due for renewal and we are exploring broader park improvements.

 Opportunities to get involved